 Now I would like to pose myself a very simple set of solutions for those wanting to rice their systems to the full extent of Linux and gate-keep to their heart's content.
 First I would provide the option to those who would be ricing to maintain a rolling backup packaged as an ISO.
 This allows a user to boot right to their desired system.
 You can achieve this with Linux utilities like Brasero, Archive Manager, or directly from the command line with the following commands.

 To make a iso copy of your home folder for example...

 And second if you are a die hard elitist for work-flow and aesthetic, I would recommend Emacs.
-Written by the "What you're referring to as Linux, is in fact, GNU/Linux..."
-Richard Stallman in 1984.
+Used by the "What you're referring to as Linux, is in fact, GNU/Linux..."
+Richard Stallman in 1984 and onward.
 Emacs is a complex network of ad-hoc solutions and ad-ons ranging from an email client, word processing to web browsing, even terminal emulation, all of these are stitched together into a Dr.Stallman monster of a self contained operating system presenting itself as a text editor.
 Just check out the wiki to feel the full functionality of Stallman's baby....

 To bridge the gap to learn more about Emacs I would recommend checking out the local Emacs guru, Uncle Dave...